Casalis/LedgerFun/README.md

 go test ./...
 ```

+Tests in `internal/store` and `internal/api` run against a real Postgres instance rather than a
+mock - the interesting bugs in this project (see below) were the kind that only show up against
+the real thing.

 ## What's next

-Roughly in order: an HTTP layer over the existing store, a concurrency test (many goroutines
-posting against the same accounts, proving the balance stays exact under a race), then logging,
+A concurrency test next: many goroutines posting against the same two accounts, proving the
+balance stays exact under a race (and adding row locking when it inevitably doesn't, at first).
-containerising, and a small deployed instance to link here.
+After that: logging, containerising, and a small deployed instance to link here.

 ## Design notes for the curious